iodigital-com/io-technology/data/blog/tailwind-for-productivity.md

 > My markup wasn't concerned with styling decisions, but my CSS was very concerned with my markup structure.
 Adam Wathan

-Of course above CSS code doesn't take any semantic CSS improvements (like BEM) into account.
-But I've found myself reaching for quick easy-to-implement styling notations like this quite often.
-Both CSS/SASS as well as using CSS-in-JS libraries like Styled Components or Emotion CSS.
-Adam's blog post ["CSS Utility Classes and 'Separation of Concerns'"](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/) addresses more possible hurdles with separation of concern and is definitely worth reading.
+Of course above CSS code doesn't take any semantic improvements (like BEM) into account.
+But recently I've found myself reaching for quick easy-to-implement styling notations like this quite often.
+In both CSS/SASS as well as using CSS-in-JS libraries like Styled Components or Emotion CSS I was rewriting parts of my HTML markup in CSS.
+Adam's blog post ["CSS Utility Classes and 'Separation of Concerns'"](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/) addresses more possible hurdles with separation of concerns and is worth reading.

 ### Writing less code

-Developers are often known for being lazy.
+Developers are known for taking the path of less resistance.
 Whether it used to be something like LESS, Sass or Stylus, preprocessors have tried to decrease the CSS code written by developers and make our lives easier.
 But although we could use nesting, create variables or remove every semicolon we had to write, at the end of the day you’d still write CSS.
 With any Atomic CSS framework, you’re able to reduce everything to only writing utility classes.

 Consider for example this div changing from a flex to a grid layout relative to the viewport size.